learn-co-curriculum/node-non-blocking-weather-lab/README.md

 This is another task for NASA.
 You need to implement a CLI program which will give a weather forecast for a particular city.
 It's a CLI app because astronauts are not expected to know Node so they cannot modify the code and the computing resources are scarce so we cannot use a full-blown GUI environment.

-In this lab, you will use the skills of creating modules, making an HTTP request, reading CLI arguments, working with observers (event emmiters) and OpenWeatherMaps API (to get the forecast).
+In this lab, you will create modules, make an HTTP request, read CLI arguments, work with observers (event emitters) and the OpenWeatherMaps API (to get the forecast).

-Bird's-eye view of what you'll need to create:
+Here's a bird's-eye view of what you'll need to create:

 * `config.json`: A file with an API key
 * `weather-module.js`: A module with a function that make a call based on the city name and provides the forecast as a JavaScript/Node object